 Including relevant, quality outbound links in your content is a quick on-page SEO win.
 But, I see very few sites leverage it effectively.

-People don't want to send traffic away from their site.
+People don't want to send traffic (or "link juice") away from their site.

 While this is understandable, it is not good practice.
 You should always be thinking about the user experience.
 So, instead of worrying about losing traffic, ask yourself:

 Would this resource add value?
 Will it help the reader learn more?